Updated July 2018.

 RiotACT’s editorial team has combed through 19 years of on-site comments to compile a list of the most recommended businesses according to you.

-Based on the principles of mindfulness and slow living, here. is a wellbeing studio also offering Psychology, Physio-led Pilates and corporate wellbeing packages.
+Based on the principles of mindfulness and slow living, here. is a wellbeing studio also offering Psychology, Physiotherapy, Pilates and corporate wellbeing packages.

-All bookings are through their website.
-First class is free and then you can pick up a two-week intro for $50.
-From there you can buy casual classes ($25), a ten pass ($220), or memberships ($800 upfront for 6 months of unlimited yoga, or direct debited at $79/fortnight which includes unlimited yoga and pilates classes).
+All bookings are through their website with new students able to pick up a two-week intro pass for $50.
+From there you can buy casual classes ($25), a ten pass ($220), or memberships ($800 upfront for 6 months of unlimited yoga, or direct debited at $39/week which includes unlimited yoga and pilates classes).

 With studios in Belconnen, Canberra City and Phillip/Woden, they offer a good selection of class times and different instructors, so you’re sure to be able to find some classes that suit you.
 With classes conducted in a heated environment (around 30°C), it’s like Bikram yoga without being quite as intense, so it’s great if you want to get a good workout along with your yoga practice.
 If you’re not after quite an intense work out, they also offer gentler Yin and Vinyasa flow classes if preferred.